Africa

 Sociocultural context

-Journalists are sometimes targeted on the basis of their ethnic or community affiliation, and they are exposed to reprisals in connection with their work, particularly in the east of the country, where there are many armed groups.
-Some radio stations or radio broadcasts were suspended in 2021 for “incitement to tribalism and violence”.
-Many journalists routinely censor themselves.
+Journalists are sometimes targeted on the basis of their ethnic or community affiliation, and they are exposed to reprisals in connection with their work, particularly in the east of the country, where many armed groups are present.
+The conflict in Nord-Kivu is off-limits for the media, which are caught between the violence of the M23 rebels and the army’s response.
+Some radio stations and broadcasts were suspended in 2021 for “incitement to tribalism and violence”.
+Self-censorship is a common practice for many journalists.
+Covering subjects such as major corruption cases and certain mining contracts are especially difficult.

 Safety